-After the Hawai' i colony failed in mid-1906, most Molokane resettled in San Francisco and most Pryguny-etc. in Los Angeles and Mexico.
-The minority of Pryguny in San Francisco had no Maksimisty to cause them embarrassment, they rejected the Dukh i zhizn' and kept their original “Holy Jumper” identity until they merged with the Molokane when their building was sold in the 1960s.
+After the Molokan Settlement Association failed in Hawai'i in early-1906, most Molokane resettled in San Francisco and most Pryguny-etc. in Los Angeles and Mexico.
+The minority of Pryguny in San Francisco had no Maksimisty, they rejected the Dukh i zhizn' and kept their original “Holy Jumper” identity until merging with the Molokane when their building was sold in the 1960s.
 The only absolutist was their Prygun presbyter Alexei John Dobrinen, who insisted on being buried only with Pryguny in East Los Angeles, while his wife (Anastasia) and kids were buried with ne nashi Russian sectarians in Colma.

 In Los Angeles, upon learning English, most of the Americanized younger Pryguny-etc. were taught to say they were “Molokan” or "Protestant," while the most aggressive Maksimisty and associated charismatic zealots reported to the press they were Pryguny and Holy Jumpers, and they eventually changed the faith of all congregations in Los Angeles to Dukh-i-zhiznik.
 Dissenters left the faiths, were pushed out, or were marginalized (allowed to attend if paid members, observe, do as told but not speak out ).

 Reasons for the pre-1930 Prygun-etc. cover-up continued by Dukh-i-zhizniki are extensive:

 Pryguny never claim to be Maksimisty.
 Maksimsity sometimes claim to be Pryguny.
-In a semantically abusive compromise, zealots ganged up on their enemy and claimed to be "True Molokans," simply "Molokans."
+In a semantically abusive compromise, zealots ganged up on their enemy and claimed to be the "True Molokans," or simply "Molokans."
 Because Dukh-i-zhizniki had little contact with, or opposition from, actual Molokane organized 400 miles away in Northern California, they did as they pleased in Southern California as fractionated congregations.